 This course examines the journey of a variety of pharmaceuticals from their discovery to their use in everyday life.
 Students discuss how drugs are discovered and how scientists study, manufacture, proceed through clinical trials and the Food and Drug Administration approval processes.
-We investigate how certain drugs chemotherapeutic agents.
+We investigate how certain drugs affect our bodies/cells and fight disease states.
+Throughout the term a variety of different pharmaceutical classes are discussed including but not limited to over-the-counter drugs, prescription drugs, "life-style" drugs, anti-viral drugs, allergy medications, and chemotherapeutic agents.